gearpoint/filepoint/readme.md

 The key must be in the ```.aws``` folder.

+> Local setups don't need signed URLs.

-## Container Registry
+## Setting up the Container Registry

-AWS ECR is being used as the Container Registry
+AWS ECR is being used as the Container Registry.

 ### Configuring